Barrett's

 The development of Barrett’s esophagus is most often attributed to long-standing GERD, which may include these signs and symptoms:

-Curiously, approximately half of the people diagnosed with Barrett’s esophagus report little if any symptoms of acid reflux.
-So, you should discuss your digestive health with your doctor regarding the possibility of Barrett’s esophagus.
+Approximately half of the people diagnosed with Barrett’s esophagus report little if any symptoms of acid reflux.
+If you have concerns about Barrett’s esophagus., consider discussing your digestive health with your GI doctor.

 Causes

-The exact cause of Barrett’s esophagus isn’t known.
+The exact cause of Barrett’s esophagus is unknown.
 While many people with Barrett’s esophagus have long-standing GERD, many have no reflux symptoms, a condition often called “silent reflux.”

 Whether this acid reflux is accompanied by GERD symptoms or not, stomach acid and chemicals wash back into the esophagus, damaging esophagus tissue and triggering changes to the lining of the swallowing tube, causing Barrett’s esophagus.